romanmendez/phone-catalogue/README.md

 ## Install App

-Follow the following steps to get development environment running.
+Follow these steps to get development environment running.

-1. Clone 'phone-catalogue' repository from GitHub to your local directory using the following terminal command:
+1. Clone the 'phone-catalogue' repository from GitHub to your local directory using the following terminal command:

    ```bash
    git clone https://github.com/romanmendez/phone-catalogue.git